shettysach/shettysach.github.io/markdown/01_render.md

 ```
 _MathML representation of the above equation_

+### `pulldown-cmark` and `pulldown-latex`

-To convert from LaTeX to MathML, [`pulldown_cmark`](https://crates.io/crates/pulldown-cmark) events are used to identify math and code sections.
-When `pulldown-cmark` parses the markdown file, it detects the tags for both inline and block math expressions.
-Then, the LaTeX inside these sections, is converted to MathML using the [`pulldown_latex`](https://crates.io/crates/pulldown-latex) crate.
+To convert from LaTeX to MathML, [`pulldown-cmark`](https://crates.io/crates/pulldown-cmark) events are used to identify math sections.
+When pulldown-cmark parses the markdown file, it detects the tags for both inline and block math expressions.
+Then, the LaTeX inside these sections, is converted to MathML using the [`pulldown-latex`](https://crates.io/crates/pulldown-latex) crate.
 The resultant MathML is streamed and the math is rendered.

 Sum of cubes of the first $n$ natural numbers